 Easy kid-friendly snacks from the garden

 My kids love being part of the gardening process, but they really get excited about our harvesting days.
 When our plants are ready, we’ll spend the whole day harvesting, canning\storing & eating all of our goodies!
 Just the pure joy on their faces pulling out the carrots that they’ve watched grow for months is worth every dirty fingernail.
 I definitely try to transfer this excitement about harvesting into eating our haul!
-Here are a couple quick and easy ways that we make kid-friendly snacks from the garden.
+Here are a couple of quick and easy ways that we make kid-friendly snacks from the garden.

 Straight from the garden snack ideas for kidsKid-Friendly Snacks from the Garden